aiez/eg/README.md

 Simplicity is a great virtue but it requires hard work to achieve it and education to appreciate it.
 And to make matters worse: complexity sells better.
 ― Edsger Dijkstra

+## Rules for Simpler AI

+- The goal is not models, but insight.
+Every answer should propose N better questions for round i+1.
+  Find and cluster space of possible solutions.
+Report a summary of each cluster.

+## Plan

+When I first meet simplicity.
+2 pages, references, code.

+- Greg Gay: BORE